opentap/opentap/doc/Developer Guide/What is OpenTAP/Readme.md

 Note that the above examples are very simple.
 A more advanced test plan may incorporate flow control statements to change execution flow.
 For example, adding a *Parallel* test step as a parent to child test steps will make the test steps run in parallel.
 This only affects the run stage, the other stages remain unchanged.

 ### External Parameters
 Editable OpenTAP step settings can be marked as *External*.
-The value of such settings can be set through the OpenTAP GUI, through an external program (such as OpenTAP CLI), or with an external file.
-This gives the user the ability to set key parameters at run time, and (potentially) from outside the OpenTAP GUI.
+The value of such settings can be set through the Editor GUI, through an external program (such as OpenTAP CLI), or with an external file.
+This gives the user the ability to set key parameters at run time, and (potentially) from outside the Editor GUI.
 You can also use the API to set external parameter values with your own program.

 ### Manual Resource Connection